salman-shaikh7/PySpark/Databricks.md

 2. Workspace : To manage and share all the resources
 3. Compute :
 4. Repos :
-5. Jobs : Run perticular job
+5. Jobs : Run perticular job on time.

+>> In notebook we can use %% magic cell to write code in another language.

+## Apache Spark Core Concepts